stretchr/docs/advanced-features/aggregation.md

 # Aggregation

 Stretchr provides a simple, dynamic aggregation API for use against your collections.
+To build up an aggregation, just append an `agg=function().function()` param to your api call.

+For example: `/people?agg=group(state,city).avg(age)` will group the data in your `people` collection by state and city and then give you the average age.

 <table>
 	<tr><th> Function </th><th> Description </th></tr>